chubbymaggie/SEA/README.md

 This project is developed in colaboration between the research institutes [CIFASIS](http://www.cifasis-conicet.gov.ar/) (Rosario, Argentina) and [VERIMAG](http://www-verimag.imag.fr) (Grenoble, France) in an effort to improve security in binary programs.

 ### Features

-* Fully symbolic analysis
+* Fully symbolic analysis.
-* Assisted exploitation of stack overflow
+* Assisted exploitation of stack overflow.
-* Assisted exploitation of dangling pointers
+* Assisted exploitation of dangling pointers.
 * Detection of unfeasible paths.
 * Detection of heap overflow, memory leaks and use-after-free.
-* Intra-procedual support (partial)
+* Intra-procedual support (wip).

+### Development

+The master branch represents a POC of SEA.
+A cleaned and extensible version of this tool is being developed in the work in progress (wip) branch as well as the toolkit for binary analysis in Python.
+Some of the features are broken in the wip branch right now.

+Documentation, examples and more can be found in the [wiki](https://github.com/neuromancer/SEA/wiki).
+The [issue tracker](https://github.com/neuromancer/SEA/issues) is available.
+Discusson for support or collaboration is available in #sea-tool @ irc.freenode.net

 ### Quick Start